“DSC_0263”by sacratomato_hr is licensed under CC BY-SA 2.0

 Roof-Mount Bike Racks

-A roof-mount bike rack attaches to crossbars on top of your car to hold the bike securely.
-They come in three main styles: fork-mount, wheel-mount, and frame-mount.
+A roof-mount bike rack attaches to the crossbars on top of your car to hold the bike securely.

 Fork-mount racks require the front wheel to be removed from the bike.
 The fork (where the wheel attaches to the frame) is used to hold the bike securely.
-This style reduces the weight of the bike, making it easier to lift onto the roof and improves clearance of the car.
+This style reduces the weight of the bike, making it easier to lift onto the roof, and improves the clearance of the car.

 Wheel-mount racks hold the bike securely using the wheel.
 This means you won’t need to remove the front wheel to mount it.
 It also won’t need to be attached to the frame.